dixonaws/aws-cloudops-linux/content/introduction/_index.md

 2. Installed software on a Linux instance in AWS
 3. Configured a network to allow access to an instance
 4. Added storage to an instance
-5. Understood the AWS global infrasteructure at a high level - regions and availabililty zones
+5. Understood the AWS global infrastructure at a high level - regions and availabililty zones

 Please move on to the next section to begin.